Testing & Targeting Feature Tags

 Working with unique URLs

 Some cases might involve having features on pages with dynamically changing URLs.
-To track the feature activity on the correct page, you can use 'Matches Regex' and use the Asterix symbol as a wildcard (*) to replace the part that is dynamic/changing ( you can learn more about it here).
+To track the feature activity on the correct page, you can use 'Matches Wildcard' and use the Asterix symbol as a wildcard (*) to replace the part that is dynamic/changing ( you can learn more about it here).

-Next Steps: Detecting the right element
+Next Steps: Make sure you're detecting the right element